Massachusetts Pedestrian Accident Lawyer

 When motor vehicles collide with pedestrians, the impact is far more likely to injure the pedestrians than the occupants of the motor vehicles.
 While drivers and passengers have the protection of seatbelts, airbags, an enclosed vehicle frame, and more, pedestrians are vulnerable to the full impact of much more significant and substantial motor vehicles.
 When severe injuries result from accidents involving pedestrians and motor vehicles, a Massachusetts pedestrian accident lawyer may be able to help.

 The aftermath of a pedestrian accident can be catastrophic.
 Depending on the nature of your injuries, you may be unable to work or care for yourself, perhaps permanently.
 The skills and knowledge of an experienced Massachusetts pedestrian accident attorney may be crucial in assisting you with any personal injury claims that you may have.
-Call to schedule a free consultation with the Law Office of John J. Sheehan today at (617) 925-6407.

 Proving Liability in Pedestrian Accidents